jasonsnell/PurpleAir-AQI-Scriptable-Widget/README.md

 # PurpleAir-AQI-Scriptable-Widget

-By Jason Snell - <jsnell@sixcolors.com>...
+By Jason Snell <jsnell@sixcolors.com>

-...and many others, including Matt Silverlock (whose code was the initial inspiration for this), Rob Silverii (who added the gradients and themes per AQI level), and Adam Lickel (who added some better JavaScript formatting and moved stuff into functions.)
+With contributions by many others, including Matt Silverlock (whose code was the initial inspiration for this), Rob Silverii (who added the gradients and themes per AQI level), and Adam Lickel (who added some better JavaScript formatting and moved stuff into functions).

-## What this is
+## About this project

 This script is meant to be used inside [Scriptable](https://scriptable.app) to generate iOS home screen widgets.